-Note: Be sure the weight of passengers, equipment and supplies does not cause your motor home to exceed axle loads and overall vehicle loads for which it was designed.
+Note: Be sure the weight of passengers, equipment, and supplies does not cause your motor home to exceed axle loads and overall vehicle loads for which it was designed.
 If in doubt, weigh the vehicle at a public scale.
 Keep in mind the number of safety belts in a unit are there for the convenience of selection of use by the owner and not meant to imply that you can carry an amount of people and their cargo equal to the number of seat belts and not exceed the weight ratings.
-A motor home, as well as other vehicles, has the potential to be overloaded, and removal or redistribution of weight may be necessary from time to time to stay within the weight ratings.
+A motor-home as well as other vehicles has the potential to be overloaded and removal of redistribution of weight may be necessary from time to time to stay within the weight ratings.

-Your motor home includes a "Weight Information Label."
-This label provides specific weight information for your motor home as a guideline for you to determine the load carrying capabilities to safely operate your motor home.
+Your motorhome includes a "Weight Information Label."
+This label provides specific weight information for your motorhome as a guideline for you to determine the load carrying capabilities to safely operate your motorhome.
 This label will be located inside the wardrobe.

-Georgie Boy motor homes are designed to allow for a wide variety of uses, extended trips with two people or short trips with multiple people.
+Georgie Boy motorhomes are designed to allow for a wide variety of uses, extended trips with two people or short trips with multiple people.
 Accordingly, each unit allows ample room for sleeping, seating, fluids and cargo.
-While the customer is the beneficiary of this design, the customer also bears the responsibility to select the proper combination of passengers, cargo load and towed vehicle without exceeding the chassis weight capabilities.
+While the customer is the beneficiary of this design, the customer also bears the responsibility to select the proper combination of passengers, cargo load, and towed vehicle without exceeding the chassis weight capabilities.